 \subsection{Network Data Structure}

 A FOON is represented by conventional graph representations, namely {\it adjacency matrices} and {\it adjacency lists}.
 We use an adjacency matrix to represent the network for its simplicity in representing a digraph and for performing network analysis.
-Each node is represented by a row, and its relation to other nodes is given by the columns of the matrix.
-An edge from a node $N_{i}$ to $N_{j}$ is denoted by a value of 1, preserving directionality of edges; if two nodes are not connected, then an index has a value of 0.

-Accompanying the adjacency matrix is a {\it node list} which keeps track of all object and motion nodes found in the graph.
+Each node is represented as a row, and its connectivity to other nodes is represented by columns of the matrix.
+An edge from a node $N_{i}$ to $N_{j}$ is denoted by a value of 1, preserving directional details attributed to edges; if two nodes are not connected, then an index has a value of 0.
+Accompanying the adjacency matrix is a {\it node list}, which keeps track of all object and motion nodes found in the graph.
 This list is needed to map each node to its row/column representation.
-Each node also maintains its own list which provides directional information to other nodes that it is connected to.